tegonhq/tegon/README.md

 - Issues Tracking (List and Kanban View)
 - Automatically create a title from the description, eliminating the need to spend time crafting the perfect title.
-- Suggest labels and assignee from the description
+- Suggest labels and assignees from the description
 - Custom Views
 - Identify duplicate issues
 - Sprints (coming soon)